jehoshua-shey/Monad-MCP-Server/README.md

 ## How to use the server on Claude Desktop

-1. Simply type in prompts asking for 'the MON balance of an address', 'the latest block on the Monad testnet', and 'the total transaction count for an address'.
+1. Simply type in prompts asking for 'the MON balance of an address', 'the latest block on the Monad testnet', or 'the total transaction count for an address'.

 2. Note that queries involving an address require that you provide Claude with the wallet address to query.
 The address must be a Monad address.